ozguryazilimas/wp-postane/user-role-editor/readme.txt

 https://translate.wordpress.org/projects/wp-plugins/user-role-editor/

 == Changelog ==
+= [4.30] 01.12.2016 =
+* Update: compatible with WordPress 4.7
+* New: "Granted Only" checkbox to the right from the "Quick Filter" input control allows to show only granted capabilities for the selected role or user.

 = [4.29] 10.11.2016 =
 * New: User Role Editor own user capabilities are grouped separately under Custom capabilities.
 * Update: URE_Lib::is_super_admin() uses WordPress core is_super_admin() for multisite setup only.
 Superadmin is a user with 'administrator' role in the case of single site WordPress installation.